WSU to lead FAA Center of Excellence for Alternative Jet Fuels and Environment

 Bin Yang, Ph.D.

-Dr. Bin Yang works in the BSysE (Bioenergy and Bioproducts Engineering), research emphasis area at the Bioproducts, Sciences and Engineering Laboratory on the WSU Tri-Cities campus.
+Dr. Bin Yang, associate professor, works in the BSysE (Bioenergy and Bioproducts Engineering), research emphasis area at the Bioproducts, Sciences and Engineering Laboratory on the WSU Tri-Cities campus.
 Dr. Yang has dedicated most of his career to the development of renewable energy technologies with particular emphasis on production of ethanol and other commodity products from cellulosic biomass.
 His goals are to further understand fundamental mechanism of bioprocessing technologies for cellulosic fuels, advance cutting edge technologies and facilitate the commercialization process as well as pay particular consideration of the big picture with improving our knowledge of emerging technologies to meet near and long term needs worldwide.
 Read more »

 Xiao Zhang, Ph.D.

-Currently an assistant professor in the School of Chemical Engineering and Bioengineering, Dr. Xiao Zhang has more than 15 years of research experience in the field of pulping, papermaking and forest biorefinery.
+Currently an associate professor in the School of Chemical Engineering and Bioengineering, Dr. Xiao Zhang has more than 15 years of research experience in the field of pulping, papermaking and forest biorefinery.
 He brings that knowledge to the feedstock development portion of the Northwest Advanced Renewables Alliance project.
 Read more »